joaofmsilvaa/BodyBoost-Android-App/README.md

 - [X] Code the structure of the workout list section
     - [X] Display the exercises corresponding to the users goal

-- [ ] Code the structure of the meal list section
+- [X] Code the structure of the meal list section
-  - [ ] Display the meals corresponding to the users goal
+  - [X] Make the "meals information" option functional

 - [X] Code the structure of the statistics menu
   - [X] Make the weight list functional